typealiased/mockingbird/README.md

 ### Install

-Set up a destination test target.
+Configure a test target to use mocks.

 `mockingbird install`